Last modified: 29 September, 2023

 - Maximum performance without compromising on funcionality and aesthetics.

 https://www.unsungnovelty.org at the beginning used Cocoah-Enhanced as it’s theme.
-Brahma was born out of necessity to accomodate my needs for performance and functionalities.
-So far there has been 4 major iterations for Brahma.
+Brahma was born out of necessity to accomodate my needs for performance, functionalities and de-googling.

 - 1st iteration in wayback machine.